amidstdebug/Machine-Failure-Prediction-Model/README.md

 ## Usage

-1. Prepare your dataset by following the dataset format as mentioned in the `data` folder.
+1. Prepare your dataset by following the dataset format as mentioned in the `*.csv` file.

 2. Open the IPython notebook to view the implementation:
    ```